 Visitors, particularly parents, are welcome at the School.
-Visitors must report to the office upon entering the School to sign in and obtain a pass.
-Any visitor found in the building without signing in and a pass shall be reported to the Principal.
-If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School in order to schedule a mutually convenient meeting time.
+Visitors must report to the office upon entering the school to sign in, scan their ID's, and obtain a pass.
+Any visitor found in the building without signing and scanning in will be reported to the Principal.
+If a person wishes to confer with a member of the staff, they should call for an appointment prior to coming to the School in order to schedule a mutually convenient meeting time.